xlladdins/xll/docs/Excel4MacrosA-D.md

     > automatically records EXTEND.POLYGON functions as needed.
 For more
     > information, see EXTEND.POLYGON.

->
+> &nbsp;

-Xy\_series    is a number from 0 to 3 that specifies how data is arranged in a chart and corresponds to options in the Paste Special dialog box.
+Xy\_series&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 3 that specifies
+how data is arranged in a chart and corresponds to options in the Paste Special dialog box.

 |                |                                                                                    |
 | -------------- | ---------------------------------------------------------------------------------- |